-For almost a century, the Division of Part-Time Studies has fulfilled the educational needs of thousands of men and women who were unable to or did not wish to pursue a regular full-time day program.
-Among those it serves are: high school graduates who are unable to undertake a regular full-time day program but wish to undertake or complete an unfinished baccalaureate degree program; professionals who seek to update and expand their knowledge and skills; college graduates who lack undergraduate requirements for admission to graduate or professional school or who are seeking initial secondary school teacher certification or additional endorsements for secondary school certification; high school graduates who do not qualify for acceptance as degree candidates but who seek the opportunity to prove themselves as non-matriculated students with the chance to matriculate upon the successful completion of a stipulated number of courses; and men and women of all ages who are simply interested in taking courses to enrich their personal lives.
-Senior citizens (age 65 and over) are eligible to enroll in undergraduate courses for personal enrichment only, at a discounted rate.
-They may register AFTER the drop/add period, which is the first week of the semester, in courses in which the enrollment limit has not been reached.
+CPS fulfills the educational needs of thousands of men and women who are unable to or do not wish to pursue a traditional full-time day program.
+The academic mission is fulfilled through evening, weekend, accelerated, and, online courses.
+Among those served are: high school graduates who are unable to undertake a regular full-time day program but wish to undertake or complete an unfinished baccalaureate degree program; professionals who seek to update and expand their knowledge and skills; college graduates who lack undergraduate requirements for admission to graduate or professional schools or advanced certifications, high school graduates who do not qualify for acceptance as degree candidates but who seek the opportunity to prove themselves as non-matriculated students with the chance to matriculate upon the successful completion of a stipulated number of courses; and men and women of all ages who are simply interested in taking courses to enrich their personal lives.
+Senior citizens (age 65 and over) are eligible to enroll in undergraduate courses for personal enrichment only, at no cost.